-Skillstreaming is a social-emotional learning program designed to help children and youth learn positive ways to have their needs met.
+Skillstreaming is a prosocial skills learning program designed to help children and youth learn positive ways to have their needs met.

 Adaptable for a variety of situations, Skillstreaming is ideal for small group instruction for children who have common social needs.
-Often used by counselors and others, the Skillstreaming program is structured to be a targeted, social-emotional learning intervention.
-Specific Skillstreaming skills can also be taught in whole class sessions by counselors.
+Often used by counselors and other practitioners, the Skillstreaming program is structured to be a targeted, social-emotional learning intervention.
+Specific Skillstreaming skills can also be taught in whole class sessions.

 The Skillstreaming program at every age level is designed to be easily implemented when conducted by a group leader who has experience in working with small groups.
 Training is also available for school districts and other organizations when Skillstreaming will be implemented through multiple practitioners.